Use our search tool to browse our database of frequently asked questions!

 Collision Damage Waiver (CDW) - is not insurance, but an agreement to waive the costs of damage to your rental vehicle if it is involved in a collision.
-Frequently CDW has an 'excess' which means the renter remains responsible for the first part of any claim.
-Also there are a number of parts of the car which are not cover by CDW, such as the tyres, wheels, underbody, roof and windscreen.
+Frequently CDW has an 'excess' which is the first part of any claim which the renter will remain liable for.
+Also there are a number of parts of the car which are commonly not covered by CDW, such as the tyres, wheels, underbody, roof and windscreen.

 Loss Damage Waiver (LDW) is the collective name for CDW and Theft Protection (TP) which also covers the costs of replacing the car if it is stolen.
 Normally the excess on Theft Protection agreements are the same or higher than for CDW.